htoomik/rater/README.md

 dotnet run
 ```

-Then use your favourite browser to navigate to [http://localhost:5000/index.html](http://localhost:5000/index.html)
+Then use your favourite browser to navigate to either [http://localhost:5000/index.html](http://localhost:5000/index.html) for the Angular version, or to [http://localhost:5000/](http://localhost:5000/) for the ASP.NET MVC version.

 # API endpoints
 GET